pmd/build-tools/README.md

 * Fingerprint `EBB2 41A5 45CB 17C8 7FAC B2EB D0BF 1D73 7C9A 1C22`
   * Used until December 2024
   * Replaced as the passphrase has been compromised and therefore the key is potentially compromised.
-Note - as until now (January 2025) we don't have a indication that the key actually has been misused.
+Note - as until now (January 2025) we don't have any indication that the key actually has been misused.
+  * Revoked 2025-01-04.
   * see file `release-signing-key-D0BF1D737C9A1C22-public.asc`.

 * Fingerprint `94A5 2756 9CAF 7A47 AFCA  BDE4 86D3 7ECA 8C2E 4C5B`
   * Old key used to sign PMD Designer
+  * Revoked 2025-01-04.

 #### Private key